Discover Hidden Laos

 The tour is designed and managed by the WCS (Wildlife Conservation Society) to create a direct link between conservation and tourism so that the money that visitors pay has a positive impact on encouraging local people to protect endangered tiger and other wildlife.

-Villagers are incentivised not to hunt, with bonuses paid to them for each sighting during a trip.
+Villagers are incentivized not to hunt, with bonuses paid to them for each sighting during a trip.
 Visitors give a record of wildlife sightings at the end of python making its way out of the water probably sniffing out sambar deer we were later to see further downstream.

 After what was obviously a very broken sleep, I woke up the next morning not only thrilled about the wildlife I had witnessed but confident that the money used for the project was making a difference to conservation in the area.

-Overall, this journey through northern Laos has opened my eyes to something new and exciting, a rare opportunity for the intrepid traveller to experience wildlife and adventure while learning more of the country’s turbulent past.
+Overall, this journey through northern Laos has opened my eyes to something new and exciting, a rare opportunity for the intrepid traveler to experience wildlife and adventure while learning more of the country’s turbulent past.

 Exciting new area: Mu Cang Chai

 While on my travels I also stopped off in Mu Cang Chai, Vietnam.
-A region untouched by tourism, Mu Cang Chai provides travellers with a landscape dominated by luscious green rice terraces and an insight into some of the most indigenous ethnic minority groups in the whole of Southeast Asia.
+A region untouched by tourism, Mu Cang Chai provides travelers with a landscape dominated by luscious green rice terraces and an insight into some of the most indigenous ethnic minority groups in the whole of Southeast Asia.

 We would suggest including this must-see stop on the return journey from Sapa to Hanoi, therefore still experiencing the night train on your outbound leg.
 It is a travesty to think that these phenomenal scenes have been missed for so many years by travelling overnight.